Caltech-IPAC/nexsciTAP/Sphinx/index.rst

 and extensible code.
 It is easy to install and configure and easy to extend to other DBMSs.

-Because queries against spatial regions on the sky is so common in astronomy, ADQL extends SQL with standard spatial constraint functions.
+Because queries against spatial regions on the sky are so common in astronomy, ADQL extends SQL with standard spatial constraint functions.
 In order to support these extensions, NExScI TAP includes a formalism for fast spatially-indexed searches which doesn't require modification of the underlying DBMS.